 2. Tutorial

-This tutorial goes through the steps of single class (tree) detection and delineation.
+This tutorial goes through the steps of single class (tree) detection and delineation from RGB and multispectral data.
 A guide to multiclass prediction (e.g. species mapping, disease mapping) is coming soon.
 Example data that can be used in this tutorial is available here.

 The key steps are: